Jan Brueghel the Elder: Life

 Jan Brueghel the Elder was born in Brussels as the son of Pieter Bruegel the Elder and Maria (called 'Mayken') Coecke van Aelst.
 His mother was the daughter of the prominent Flemish Renaissance artists Pieter Coecke van Aelst and Mayken Verhulst.
 His father died about a year after Jan's birth in 1569.
-It is believed that after the death of his mother in 1578, Jan, together with his brother Pieter Brueghel the Younger and sister Marie, went to live with their grandmother Mayken Verhulst, who was by then widowed.
-Mayken Verhulst was an artist in her own right.
-The early Flemish biographer Karel van Mander wrote in his Schilder-boeck published in 1604 that Mayken was the first art teacher of her two grandsons.
-She taught them drawing and watercolor painting of miniatures.
+It is believed that after the death of his mother in 1578, Jan, together with his older brother Pieter Brueghel the Younger and sister Marie, went to live with their grandmother Verhulst, who was by then widowed.
+The early Flemish biographer Karel van Mander wrote in his Schilder-boeck published in 1604 that Verhulst was the first art teacher of her two grandsons.
+She taught them drawing and watercolour painting of miniatures.
 Jan and his brother may also have trained with local artists in Brussels who were active as tapestry designers.

 Jan and his brother Pieter were then sent to Antwerp to study oil painting.
 According to Karel van Mander he studied under Peter Goetkint, an important dealer with a large collection of paintings in his shop.
 Goetkint died on 15 July 1583 not very long after Jan had started his training.
 It is possible that Jan continued his studies in this shop, which was taken over by Goetkint's widow, as no other master is recorded.

 It was common for Flemish painters of that time to travel to Italy to complete their studies.
-Jan Brueghel left for Italy, first traveling to Cologne where his sister Marie and her family lived.
+Jan Brueghel left for Italy, first travelling to Cologne where his sister Marie and her family lived.
 He later visited Frankenthal, an important cultural centre where a number of Flemish landscape artists were active.

-He then went to Naples after probably spending time in Venice.
-In Naples he produced after June 1590 a number of drawings, which show his interest in landscapes and monumental architecture.
+He then travelled on to Naples after probably spending time in Venice.
+In Naples he produced some drawings after June 1590 which show his interest in landscapes and monumental architecture.
 He worked for Don Francesco Caracciolo, a prominent nobleman and priest and founder of the Clerics Regular Minor.
-Jan produced small-scale decorative works for Don Francesco.
+Jan produced small-scale cabinet paintings for Don Francesco.

-Brueghel left Naples for Rome where he resided from 1592 to 1594.
-He befriended Paul Bril.
-Paul Bril was a landscape specialist from Antwerp who had moved to Rome in the late 16th century.
+Brueghel left Naples for Rome where he lived from 1592 to 1594.
+He befriended Paul Bril, a landscape specialist from Antwerp who had moved to Rome in the late 16th century.
 Together with his brother Mathijs Bril, he created atmospheric landscapes for many Roman residences.
 Brueghel took inspiration from Bril's lively drawings and small-scale landscapes of the mid-1590s.
 During his time in Rome Jan Brueghel became acquainted with Hans Rottenhammer, a German painter of small highly finished cabinet paintings on copper.
 Rottenhammer painted religious and mythological compositions, combining German and Italian elements of style, which were highly esteemed.
 Brueghel collaborated with both Paul Bril and Rottenhammer.
-Brueghel also spent time making watercolors of Rome's antique monuments and seemed particularly fascinated by the vaulted interiors of the Colosseum.
+Brueghel also spent time making watercolours of Rome's antique monuments and seemed particularly fascinated by the vaulted interiors of the Colosseum.